hashkat/hashkat/docs/tutorial12.md

     ideology_weights: {Red: 100, Blue: 100, Green: 100, Orange: 100}
 ```

-The ideology weights are normalized, so the proportion of Red agents in Ontario will be 100 divided by the sum of the ideologies (400) or 1/4.
+The ideology weights are normalized, so the proportion of Red agents in Ontario will be 100/400 where 400 is the sum of the ideology_weights.
+'

-Agents may also follow other agents based on ideology under the 'hashtag' follow_model (or combination/'twitter' follow_model).
-To use the hashtag follow_model it must be enabled and 'care_about_ideology' under the agent_type set to 'true'.
+Agents may follow other agents based on ideology under the 'hashtag' follow_model (or combination/'twitter' follow_model).
+The 'hashtag' follow_model must be enabled and 'care_about_ideology' under the agent_type set to 'true'.
 This permits agents to follow agents of the same ideology.

 ```python
 agents: